Multi Agent Orchestration: Patterns That Scale

 Every pattern below addresses one or more of these failure modes.

-Pattern 1: The Supervisor-Worker Hierarchy
+Pattern 1: The Supervisor Worker Hierarchy

-The most common and battle-tested pattern.
-A supervisor agent holds the high-level task and decomposes it into sub-tasks assigned to specialized workers.
-Workers operate in isolation and return structured outputs — they have no knowledge of each other.
+The most common and battle tested pattern.
+A supervisor agent holds the high level task and decomposes it into subtasks assigned to specialized workers.
+Workers operate in isolation and return structured outputs.
+They have no knowledge of each other.

 The supervisor handles failure: if a worker fails or returns an unexpected result, the supervisor can retry, reassign, or escalate.
 This isolation means cascade failure is contained at the supervisor boundary.